imnas/idrive/README.md

 ### Scripts:

+- `./autocommit.sh` - Runs the bash script for pushing to the repository.

-- `npm run dev` - Runs the Express Server using Nodemon
+- `npm run dev` - Runs the Express Server using Nodemon.